lordslair/gobland-bot/README.md

 # gobland-bot, the project :

 This project is mainly a Tactical Interface (IT) for the game Gobland (GL).
-Its purpose is to parse data from GL from its API (Interface Externe - IE) It's done by a Perl backend to INSERT in SQLite, and a PHP frontend for the web intercace, served by an nginx.
+Its purpose is to parse data from GL from its API (Interface Externe - IE).
+It's done by a Perl backend to INSERT in SQLite, and a PHP frontend for the web intercace, served by an nginx.

 All of this inside Docker containers for portable purposes.

 Actually, as 3.0, it works this way :